The Women's March: A Counter-Inauguration

 “Nobody knows!” the circle-stander replied, cheerfully.

 The space stayed empty for a moment, as people clasped hands and looked around at each other with grins and “what-now?” expressions.
 And then: A woman ran through the circle, dancing, waving a sign that read “FREE MELANIA.”
 The crowd nodded approvingly.
-Another women did the same with her sign.
+Another woman did the same with her sign.
 A group of three teenage boys danced with their “BAD HOMRE” placards.
 The crowd whooped.
+Soon, several people were using the space as a stage.
 A woman dressed as a plush vulva shimmied around the circle’s perimeter.
 The circle-standers laughed and clapped and cheered.
 They held their phones in their air, taking pictures and videos.
 They cheered some more.

 The Women’s March on Washington began in a similarly ad-hoc manner.
 The protest sprang to life as an errant idea posted to Facebook, right after Trump won the presidency.
 The notion weathered controversy to evolve into something that, on Saturday, was funereal in purpose but decidedly celebratory in tone.
 The march, in pretty much every way including the most literal, opposed the inaugural ceremony that had taken place the day before.
 One the one hand, it protested President Trump.
 Its participants wore not designer clothes, but jeans and sneakers and—the unofficial uniform of the event—pink knit caps with ears meant to evoke, and synonymize, cats.
 It had, in place of somber ritual, a festival-like atmosphere.
-Instead of pomp and circumstance, people spontaneously broke into dance on a spontaneously formed dance floor.
+It featured, instead of pomp and circumstance, people spontaneously breaking into dance on a spontaneously formed dance floor.

 And yet in many ways, the march was also extremely similar to the inauguration whose infrastructure it had co-opted, symbolically and otherwise, for its own purposes.
 The Women’s March on Washington shared a setting—the Capitol, the Mall, the erstwhile inaugural parade route—with the ceremonies of January 20.
 And, following an election in which the victor lost the popular vote, the protest seems to have bested the inauguration itself in terms of (physical) public turnout.
 During a time of extreme partisanship and division—a time in which the One America the now-former president once spoke of can seem an ever-more-distant possibility—the Women’s March played out as a kind of alternate-reality inauguration: not necessarily of Hillary Clinton, but of the ideas and ideals her candidacy represented.
 The Women’s March was an installation ceremony of a sort—not of a new president, but of the political resistance to him.

-“I DO NOT ACCEPT THIS FILTHY ROTTEN SYSTEM,” read one sign, carried by Laurie Grace, 35, of Philadelphia.
+“I DO NOT ACCEPT THIS FILTHY ROTTEN SYSTEM,” read one sign, carried by Lauren Grace, 35, of Philadelphia.
 She got the quote from Dorothy Day.
 And she intended it, Grace explained to me, to protest “a system that sort of left me out.”

 “We’re told that voting is a sacred right in this country,” Grace said.
 “But even though Hillary won the popular vote, she still lost.
 I feel pretty conflicted about a country where that could happen.”

-The Women’s March was, to be sure, also a protest march in an extremely traditional vein: It featured leaders—celebrities, activists, celebrity activists—who gave speeches and offered performances on a stage with the Capitol in its background; its participants held signs, and chanted (“This-is-what-a-feminist-looks-like!,” “No-person-is-illegal!”) and commiserated.
+The Women’s March was, to be sure, also a protest march in an extremely traditional vein: It featured leaders—celebrities, activists, celebrity activists—who gave speeches and offered performances on a stage with the Capitol in its background; its participants held signs, and chanted (“This-is-what-a-feminist-looks-like!,” “No-person-is-illegal!”), and commiserated.
 It was also traditional in that its participants were marching not for one specific thing, but for many related aspirations.
 Women’s reproductive rights.
 LGBTQ rights.
 Immigration rights.
 Feminism in general (“FEMALES ARE STRONG AS HELL,” one sign went, riffing off a famous feminist’s Netflix show).
 The environment (“CLIMATE CHANGE IS REAL,” “MAKE THE PLANET GREAT AGAIN”).
 Science (“Y’ALL NEED SCIENCE”).
 Facts (“MAKE AMERICA FACT-CHECK AGAIN”).
 Some signs argued for socialism.
 Some argued against plutocracy.
 Some argued for Kindness.
 Some pled for Peace.
 Some simply argued that America is Already Great.

 This was a big-tent protest, in other words—a messy, joyful coalescence of many different movements.
 The Women’s March deftly employed, in its rhetoric, the biggest of the big-tent tautologies: The point of this protest wasn’t so much the specific things being protested as it was the very bigness of the crowds who were doing the protesting.
 This was another way the protest alternate-realitied the presidential inauguration: Just as the official ceremony is meant to celebrate not only the person occupying the presidency, but the presidency itself, the Women’s March was a protest that celebrated protest.